Gag name: People

 Occasionally, real people with a name that could be interpreted as a funny or vulgar phrase are subject to mockery or parody.
 For example, Hu Jintao, former General Secretary of the Chinese Communist Party, whose surname is pronounced like "who", and former Chinese Premier Wen Jiabao, whose surname is pronounced like "when", have occasionally been the topic of humor similar to the "Who's on First?" sketch.
-Former US Congressman from New Hampshire Dick Swett's name, when pronounced, sounds like common slang for male genital perspiration ("dick sweat").
-Other names in politics which could be regarded as gag names include John Boehner, Harry Baals, Dick Armey, Dick Pound, Dick Kink, and Tiny Kox (although Boehner's surname is properly pronounced "bay-ner", someone who has not heard the name in news coverage could mispronounce it as "boner", while Kox's name could be vulgar in English ("cocks"), but not in his home nation's Dutch).
-There are also various people named Richard "Dick" Head ("dickhead") and Mike Hunt ("my cunt") and Mike Rotch ("my crotch").
+Former US Congressman from New Hampshire Dick Swett's name, when pronounced, sounds like common slang for male genital perspiration (dick sweat).
+Other names in politics which could be regarded as gag names include John Boehner, Harry Baals, Dick Armey, Dick Pound, Dick Kink, and Tiny Kox (although Boehner's surname is properly pronounced "bay-ner", someone who has not heard the name in news coverage could mispronounce it as "boner", while Kox's name could be vulgar in English (cocks), but not in his home nation's Dutch).
+NASCAR driver Dick Trickle also had such a name.
+There are also various people named Richard "Dick" Head (dickhead), Mike Hunt (my cunt), Mike Rotch (my crotch), and Mike Hawk (my cock).

 Australian entrepreneur Dick Smith released a brand of matches named Dickheads, modeled after established brand Redheads.

 Roller derby teams and players frequently use gag names.
 Often, these are double entendres or suggestive.

-The genuine Indian name "Dikshit" ("dick shit") has been repeatedly mocked in mass media, often to the offense of people bearing the name.
+The genuine Indian name "Dikshit" (dick shit) has been repeatedly mocked in mass media, often to the offense of people bearing the name.

-Another well-known example was the Canadian Dick Assman ("dick ass man"), who received some public notoriety in 1995 for his name over the course of four months, especially from the Late Show with David Letterman.
+Another well-known example was the Canadian Dick Assman (dick ass man), who received some public notoriety in 1995 for his name over the course of four months, especially from the Late Show with David Letterman.
 He died in 2016.

-In 2016, Seattle resident Rudy Pantoja Jr. received widespread online attention when, after a woman approached him with a camera as he was leaving a Seattle City Council meeting, he gave his name as "Hugh Mungus" ("humongous").
+In 2016, resident Rudy Pantoja, Jr. told a Seattle city councilwoman his name was "Hugh Mungus", and she replied, "Humongous what?" in a viral video gaining over 3 million views.
+T-shirts were sold with the gag name and Pantoja's face on them, while others accused him of sexual harassment.

 In October 2022, two amateur improvisational actors played a media prank, pretending to be newly fired Twitter employees "Rahul Ligma" and "Daniel Johnson" on the eve of Elon Musk's takeover of the company, and multiple major media outlets reported the incident as actual news.
 The Times of India called the Ligma–Johnson hoax "perfectly-timed" and "one of the greatest pranks on the Internet."